 Gynecology

 Endometriosis is a condition where tissue that is similar to the endometrial tissue that normally grows in the cavity of the uterus, grows outside of the uterus, in areas of the pelvis such as the ovaries, pelvic walls, or between the uterus and the rectum.
 Endometriosis can cause uncomfortable side effects, like extreme pelvic pain, irregular menstrual bleeding, and pain during intercourse.
 Although an estimated 1 in 10 women in childbearing age are diagnosed with endometriosis, there are still many misconceptions out there.
-An expert in endometriosis, Dr. Karen Tang of Axia Women’s Health – Center for Gynecologic Surgery helps reveal the truths about this condition and offers advice on how and when to seek help.
+Axia Women’s Health helps reveal the truths about this condition and offers advice on how and when to seek help.

 MYTH: It’s normal to experience severe pain with your periods.